bureson/nn-compass/scenes/dilemma2.md

 # Feedback
  Consider inviting Hanne into a shared reflection on how your different working style preferences led to this situation, and identify ways to work around these in the future.
 Perhaps Hanne can learn how to better raise concerns with you, and perhaps you can learn how to better communicate decisions to your team.
 This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.

-# Outcome

-You experienced a negative effect in output (-4).
-No effect on neither engagement nor resource spend.